Earlier this year, Prince Harry and Meghan Markle moved out of Kensington Palace and into their new home, Frogmore Cottage.

 "They've decided not to find out the sex," reporter Katie Nicholl said, affirming what Meghan herself revealed earlier this year.
 "But according to sources who are helping with [their new home] renovations, the nursery itself is going to be very modern," Nicholl continued during an appearance on ET.
 "Don't expect to see any baby pink or baby blue.
 Apparently, it's going to be a monochrome palette-whites and grays, I'm told, will be the color theme for baby Sussex's nursery."

-They will also reportedly be using eco-friendly vegan paint, and outfitting the nursery with "top-of-the-line cameras, security windows, and a state-of-the-art stereo system."
+They are also reportedly using eco-friendly vegan paint, and outfitting the nursery with "top-of-the-line cameras, security windows, and a state-of-the-art stereo system."

 The home was originally leased by Queen Charlotte for her unmarried daughters.